The Truth of Prometheus (The Play)

 At the Symposium in Athens, Greece.

-Prometheus meets a politician outside of the Symposium.
-He confronts him about his certain knowledge, without realising the parlous nature of his colloquial intercourse.
-The politician's name is Mikrion.
-Unbeknownst to Prometheus, he is a powerful politician.
+Prometheus meets a politician outside the Symposium.
+He confronts him regarding his knowledge, unaware of the perilous nature of his discourse.
+The politician’s name is Mikrion.
+Unbeknownst to Prometheus, Mikrion is a powerful statesman.

 PROMETHEUS.

-I do not mean to interpose with my presence sir, but I must settle my curiosity.
+I do not mean to interpose with mine own presence, sir, but I must needs settle a certain curiosity.
 Art thou a politician?

 MIKRION.

-A politician or a statesman, but I prefer to address mine appellation, as a Senator.
+A politician or a statesman, if thou must.
+Yet I prefer the title of Senator.
 Who art thou?

 PROMETHEUS.

-I am a poet and my name is Prometheus.
+I am a poet and philosopher, and my name is Prometheus.

 MIKRION.

 Where art thou from?
-Judging from thy parlance, thou art, not an Athenian.
+Judging by thy parlance, thou art not Athenian.

 PROMETHEUS.

-If thou must know, I am from Thebes.
+If thou must know, I hail from Thebes.

 MIKRION.